 On August 9, 2023, we announced that we had received a Complete Response Letter, or CRL, from the FDA regarding our NDA for avasopasem for radiotherapy-induced SOM in patients with HNC undergoing standard-of-care treatment.
 In the CRL, the FDA communicated that the results from the Phase 3 ROMAN trial together with the supporting data from the Phase 2b GT-201 trial are not sufficiently persuasive to establish substantial evidence of avasopasem's effectiveness and safety for reducing SOM in patients with HNC.
 FDA stated that results from an additional clinical trial will be required for resubmission.
-We intend to request a Type A meeting with the FDA to understand the FDA's rationale for its decision and discuss next steps to support an NDA resubmission seeking approval of avasopasem.
+We requested a Type A meeting with the FDA to understand the FDA's rationale for its decision and discuss next steps to support an NDA resubmission seeking approval of avasopasem.
+During the Type A meeting held on September 28, 2023, and in the subsequently received meeting minutes, the FDA reiterated the need for an additional Phase 3 trial to confirm the efficacy and safety of avasopasem for radiotherapy-induced SOM.

 We cannot be certain that we will have the resources required to pursue additional development activities for avasopasem or that avasopasem will receive regulatory approval, or be successfully commercialized even if we receive regulatory approval.
 We have not completed the development of any product candidates and we may never be able to develop marketable products.
 The research, testing, manufacturing, labeling, approval, sale, marketing and distribution of products are, and will remain, subject to extensive regulation by the FDA and other regulatory authorities in the United States and other countries that each have differing regulations.
 We are not permitted to market avasopasem in the United States until we receive approval of a New Drug Application, or NDA, or in any foreign country until we receive the requisite approvals from the appropriate authorities in such countries for marketing authorization.
-As discussed above, we intend to request a Type A meeting with the FDA to discuss next steps to support an NDA resubmission seeking approval of avasopasem, but there can be no assurance we will be able to secure the funding required to make such a resubmission.